johnrearden/pa-data-driven-design/README.md

 	- We want to make linear regressions for both manufacturers for all features.

 **Business Requirement 4 (Wingspan Predictor):** Regression and Data Analysis
-	- We want to predict the wing span for a set of features.We want to build a regression model.
+	- We want to predict the wing span for a set of features.
+We want to build a regression model.

 **Business Requirement 5 (Cluster):** Cluster and Data Analysis
     - We want to inspect the data.